UPCX-CORE/UPCX-Core/upcxio-wasm-spec-tests/README.md

 - start.7 -- Will fail if not deleted from generated tests.

   - Imports "print" from "spectest".
-Changing to any of the EOSIO print functions results in "start function must be nullary" due to their requiring a parameter.
+Changing to any of the UPCXIO print functions results in "start function must be nullary" due to their requiring a parameter.

 - globals.2 -- Delete from generated tests or it segfaults due to missing wasm.
   - `upcxio-wasm2wast` error "mutable globals cannot be exported" when converting to wast.